globalkonvict/crazynote/README.md

 # CrazyNote

-CrazyNote is a powerful CLI tool designed to generate comprehensive Markdown documentation from your project files.
-It can traverse your project directory, read file contents, and create a Markdown file based on customizable templates.
+CrazyNote is a powerful CLI tool designed to generate a flat code file from your project files.
+It can traverse your project directory, read file contents, and create a Markdown or Json file based on customizable templates.
 This tool is especially useful for feeding code to AI models for context, making it a great addition to any developer's toolkit.

 ## Features

 - **Directory Traversal**: Recursively scans your project directory to include all relevant files.
-- **Ignore Patterns**: Exclude specific files or directories based on patterns defined in the configuration file.
+- **Ignore Patterns**: Exclude specific files or directories based on patterns defined in the configuration file, optimized for efficiency.
-- **Custom Templates**: Use predefined or custom Handlebars templates to format your documentation.
+- **Custom MarkDown Templates**: Use predefined or custom Handlebars templates to format your output, with caching for reused templates.
-- **Language Mapping**: Automatically detect the programming language of files based on their extension.
-- **File Metadata**: Include file size and last modified date in the generated documentation.
+- **File Metadata**: Include file size and last modified date in the generated output file.
 - **Initialization**: Easily create default configuration files and templates.
+- **Project Structure JSON Generation**: Generate a detailed JSON file of the project structure.
+- **Include AST in JSON**: Include the ast in JSON

 ## Installation